- Building/Community Development

 The Village of Park Forest Building Department operates an Inspection Program that includes a visual and functional inspection.
 The seller arranges for the change of occupancy inspection.
 Violations that are found at the time and place the inspection takes place are noted in a violation letter that is sent to both the seller and the buyer.
 At the time the inspector goes to the home for the inspection, anything he/she sees should be working as it is intended.
-As an example, there is not an ordinance that states a home must have air conditioning; however, if an air conditioner is present it needs to be in working condition.
-Technical inspections are not performed by the Village inspector.
+For example, there is no ordinance that states a home must have air conditioning; however, if an air conditioner is present, it needs to be in working condition.
+The Village inspector does not perform technical inspections.

 A heating certificate is required to be provided by a contractor who is licensed by the Village.
 Fireplace certifications are also required.
 Other certifications may be required, depending upon what is found during the inspection: electrical, plumbing, roofing, exterminating, etc.

-It is highly recommended that a buyer obtain a private professional inspection to protect their interests.
+It is highly recommended that a buyer obtains a private professional inspection to protect their interests.

 Whether you are buying your first or fifth home, buying new construction or a 40-year-old home, keep these things in mind as you shop: